When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Computational experiments

 The first set of experiments concerns the known instance types, i.e., datasets whose characteristics closely resemble the instances used during the training of the DRL agent and the static parameter tuning.
 These experiments therefore evaluate the behavior of the algorithms in deployment scenarios that are well represented during learning and tuning.

 Table \ref{tab:overview_results_known} summarizes the numerical results for all four known datasets, whereas Figure \ref{fig:results_convergence_plot_all_known} visualizes the convergence behavior of the algorithms.
 The table reports the mean, best, and standard deviation of the objective values across all instances, as well as the relative percentage improvements with respect to the DRL-based method.
-Best results are highlighted in bold, and underlined entries denote statistical significance according to the Wilcoxon rank sum test $(p < 0.05)$.
+For each dataset, pairwise comparisons were conducted between the best-performing method and the remaining approaches.
+Best results are highlighted in bold, and underlined entries denote statistical significance according to the Wilcoxon rank sum test $(p < 0.05)$, with Holm correction applied to account for multiple comparisons against the best-performing method per dataset.

 Across these datasets, the three methods exhibit remarkably similar performance.
 In most cases, the numerically best-performing method is also statistically significantly better, yet the magnitude of these improvements is extremely small.
 Although the significance tests indicate differences beyond random fluctuation, their practical impact is negligible.